AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 <img src='images/market_example.png' height=80% width=80%>
 </details>

 In the source code I was able to find the API the price history graphs were drawing from.
-To gather this data systematically, I needed the ID of the game, and the name of the item for all 97,636 items I was after.
+To gather this data systematically, I needed the ID of the game and the name of the item for all 97,636 items I was after.
 I found a site [SteamApis](https://steamapis.com/) that had the names of every item for a given game.
 To get a list of every game that offered items on the Steam Market, I used BeautifulSoup to scrape a dropdown menu in the "Advanced Search" page of the market.
-With the list of every game, I was able to get a list of every item for each game from SteamAPIs, then use that list of every item to get price history records from Steam.
+With the list of game IDs, I was able to get a list of every item for each game from SteamAPIs, then use that list of items to get price history records from Steam.
 As the price history data came in, I saved it to a MongoDB with the following schema:
 ```
  item_name: string
  game: number